Edward Hepple

-Edward Hepple (4 June 1914 – 3 September 2005) was an Australian actor and television scriptwriter, best known for his roles in television serials, soap operas and TV movies.
+Edward Hepple (4 June 1914 – 3 September 2005) billed variously as Eddie Hepple and Ted Hepple, was an Australian actor, voice artist, producer, director, playwright and television scriptwriter, known for his roles in theatre, television serials, soap operas and TV movies.
 His well-known roles were as Sid Humphrey in Prisoner and the voice of the prospector in the animated series The Silver Brumby.

 Stage

 He was part of the cast in the first public performance of Kenneth G. Ross's important Australian play Breaker Morant: A Play in Two Acts, presented by the Melbourne Theatre Company at the Athenaeum Theatre, in Melbourne, Victoria, Australia, on 2 February 1978.

 Television

 Perhaps best known for his television appearances, his credits include: